alucifyai/LangBuilder/.alucify/architecture.md

 ## Introduction

 This document captures the CURRENT STATE of the LangBuilder codebase as of October 2025.
-LangBuilder is a full-stack AI agent platform that enables building, deploying, and managing LLM-powered workflows through a visual drag-and-drop interface and programmable framework.
+LangBuilder is a full-stack AI agent platform (CloudGeometry distribution of the open-source project) that enables building, deploying, and managing LLM-powered workflows through a visual drag-and-drop interface and programmable framework.

+CloudGeometry provides enterprise-ready enhancements, managed services, and deployment support for LangBuilder, building on the popular open-source foundation.

 This is NOT an aspirational document - it reflects the reality of the system including technical debt, workarounds, and actual implementation patterns.